gnvvs-2003/DSA/README.md

     2. Second Largest elemt of the array - completed
     3. Check sorted array with rotation - completed
     4. Check sorted array with rotation optimized way - completed
+    5. Remove duplicate elements from a sorted array - completed